chvid/chalkmine/README.md

 ### Accessing multiple databases within the same application

-When you write openConnection() rather than openConnection("some explicit name") ChalkMine will look for a configuration matching the package name of the calling class.
-This means that if you call openConnection() from a class inside com.apelab.bananas then ChalkMine will look for the first configuration matching the following:
+When you write openConnection() rather than openConnection("some explicit name") Chalk Mine will look for a configuration matching the package name of the calling class.
+This means that if you call openConnection() from a class inside com.apelab.bananas then Chalk Mine will look for the first configuration matching the following:

  - com.apelab.bananas
  - com.apelab